GrantBGreat/scuffedlang/README.md

 Scuffedlang origonated from a fun 5 minute project producing [keyFlip.exe](https://gist.github.com/GrantBGreat/b897d967c1c171c018aae2c38dce11cb).
 The program flips all of the keys on a users keyboard around the center.
 For example the letter `A` translates to `L`, `S` to `K`, and so on.
 This produced the world renound language of Scuffedlang!

+# Reviews
+### James:
+⭐⭐⭐⭐⭐ "Thank you for this username generator, I use it for everything now!"

+### Matthew:
+⭐⭐⭐⭐ "ok"

+### Sara
+⭐ "I AM NOT GOING TO DOWNLOAD YOUR VIRUS"

 # Installation
 For windows an exe file is supplied, for other systems there is also a java jar file that can be run via double-click or via terminal by running `java -jar scuffedlang-{version}.jar`.